Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Discussion

-In particular, the above lemma guarantees that $\alpha_{N}(\omega)$ must converge to $\alpha(\omega)$ uniformly in $\omega$ from compact intervals.
-However, \eqref{EQ: FrequencyInequalityCompoundCBounded} demands investigation on the entire $\mathbb{R}$.
-For this we have the following conjecture. \begin{conjecture} The function $\alpha(\omega)$ is asymptotically almost periodic (in the sense of Bohr) as $|\omega| \to \infty$. \end{conjecture} This conjecture justifies that frequency inequalities can be verified on a finite segment.
-This is indeed the case for some infinite-dimensional problems, where analogs of $\alpha(\omega)$ tend to $0$ as $|\omega| \to \infty$ (see \cite{Anikushin2020FreqDelay,Anikushin2020FreqParab}).
-However, in our case, this is not so and the experiments conducted in \cite{AnikushinRomanov2023FreqConds} show that $\alpha(\omega)$ displays an oscillating pattern as $|\omega| \to \infty$.
-Thus, it is of practical interest to prove the conjecture at least for some classes of operators.
+In particular, the above lemma ensures that $\alpha_{N}(\omega)$ converges to $\alpha(\omega)$ uniformly in $\omega$ from compact segments.
+However, \eqref{EQ: FrequencyInequalityCompoundCBounded} requires investigating the entire $\mathbb{R}$.
+For this, we have the following conjecture, analogues of which can be formulated for other types of inequalities. \begin{conjecture} The function $\alpha(\omega)$ is asymptotically almost periodic (in the sense of Bohr) as $|\omega| \to \infty$ or even asymptotically constant. \end{conjecture} According to this conjecture, frequency inequalities can be tested on a finite segment.
+It is well known that for $m=1$ or in some other infinite-dimensional problems, the analogues of $\alpha(\omega)$ tend to $0$ as $|\omega| \to \infty$, see \cite{Anikushin2020FreqDelay,Anikushin2020FreqParab}, which ceases to be true if $m \geq 2$.
+In the discussed case of single delays with $m=2$ and $n=1$, the conjecture about asymptotically constant behavior is proved in \cite[Section 4.5]{AnikushinRomanov2023FreqConds}, but the proof relies on the explicit formulas for the kernels, which are not available for $n > 1$.

-So, for numerical verification of frequency inequalities via Lemma \ref{LEM: RaleighQuotientSelfAdjointOptimizationApproximation} it is required to compute $-(A^{[\wedge m]} - p I)^{-1}B^{\wedge}_{m} \eta$ for several $\eta$ from an orthonormal basis in $(\mathbb{U}^{\wedge}_{m})^{\mathbb{C}}$.
-By Theorem \ref{TH: CompoundDelayDomainDescription}, solutions to such problems lack of usual smoothness.
-Due to this, the problem of developing direct numerical schemes to solve the associated PDEs requires a special study.
-Here we leave open that problem and discuss an alternative approach developed in our adjacent work \cite{AnikushinRomanov2023FreqConds} (joint with A.O.~Romanov).